2020 list of Isle of Wight local recorders

 | Jim Baldwin

 Jim joined the team in 2017 and hopes to encourage more people to report their records and to help with identification queries.
-Jim is also the IW BTO (British Trust for Ornithology) Regional Representative and participates in butterfly and red squirrel surveys while he also enjoys recording moths.
+Jim is also the IW BTO (British Trust for Ornithology) Regional Representative and participates in butterfly and red squirrel surveys, and became Moth Recorder in April 2020.

 |21 Hillcrest Road, Rookley, IW, PO38 3PB